 - 2 years of pre-clerkship courses

 - CASE-based (Cooperative, Active, Self-Directed and/or Experiential learning)

-- Full of integrated case studies to link basic and clinical science learning
+- Integrated case studies to link basic and clinical science learning

 - Reflective of CANMed roles, FMEC recommendations, MCC objectives, and accreditation standards

-The MD program has a diverse Aboriginal health curriculum that is constantly adding new learning opportunities.
-Many opportunities exist with a focus on Aboriginal health, including:
+The MD program has a diverse Indigenous health curriculum that is constantly adding new learning opportunities.
+Many opportunities exist with a focus on Indigenous health, including:

 - guest lectures from leading experts

 - case studies

 - inter-professional problem based learning module